Quantum walk search

-In the context of quantum computing, the quantum walk search is a quantum algorithm for finding a marked node in a graph.
+In the context of quantum computing, the quantum walk search (sometimes regarded as QFS, similar to DFS and BFS) is a quantum algorithm for finding a marked node in a graph.

 The concept of a quantum walk is inspired by classical random walks, in which a walker moves randomly through a graph or lattice.
 In a classical random walk, the position of the walker can be described using a probability distribution over the different nodes of the graph.
 In a quantum walk, on the other hand, the walker is represented by a quantum state, which can be in a superposition of several locations simultaneously.

 Search algorithms based on quantum walks have the potential to find applications in various fields, including optimization, machine learning, cryptography, and network analysis.
 The efficiency and probability of success of a quantum walk search depend heavily on the structure of the search space.
 In general, quantum walk search algorithms offer an asymptotic quadratic speedup similar to that of Grover's algorithm.

 One of the first works on the application of quantum walk to search problems was proposed by Neil Shenvi, Julia Kempe, and K. Birgitta Whaley.